oktadev/okta-blog/_source/_posts/2021-02-26-unity-webgl-playfab-authorization.md

 Enter the `Okta Domain` for your Okta org where indicated in the code above.
 Change `appName` in the `redirectURI` variable to match the app name used when configuring the approved redirectURI in Okta.
 Remember, this app name will be used later when hosting the project on Azure App Services.

-Create a new function called `Authenticate()` to be called by the `Sign In` button’s on click event.
+Create a new function called `Authenticate()` to be called by the `Sign In` button's on click event.

 ```csharp
 public void Authenticate()